mvdoc/identity-decoding/README.md

 The reference for the associated publication is

-> Visconti di Oleggio Castello, M., Haxby, J. V., & Gobbini, M. I. Shared neural codes for visual and semantic information about familiar faces in a common representational space *Proceedings of the National Academy of Sciences* (in press).
+> Visconti di Oleggio Castello, M., Haxby, J. V., & Gobbini, M. I. Shared neural codes for visual and semantic information about familiar faces in a common representational space *Proceedings of the National Academy of Sciences* (2021). https://doi.org/10.1073/pnas.2110474118

 This repository can be cited as
 > XXX ADD ZENODO DOI